edgexfoundry/edgex-docs/docs_src/getting-started/Ch-GettingStartedSDK-C.md

 Follow these steps to create a pre-defined device for the simple random number generating device service.

-1. Explore the files in the cmd/device-simple/res/devices folder.
-Note the example simple-device.json that is already in this folder.
-Open the file with your favorite editor and explore its contents.
+1. A pre-created device for the random number device is provided in this documentation.
+Download **[random-generator-devices.json](random-generator-devices.json)** and save the file to the `./res/devices` folder.

+2. Open the random-generator-devices.json file in a text editor.
 Note how the file contents represent an actual device with its properties (properties like Name, ProfileName, AutoEvents).

-2. A pre-created device for the random number device is provided in this documentation.
-Download **[random-generator-devices.yaml](random-generator-devices.yaml)** and save the file to the `~/edgexfoundry/device-simple/cmd/device-simple/res/devices` folder.

-3. Open the random-generator-devices.yaml file in a text editor.
 In this example, the device described has a profileName:  `RandNum-Device`.
 In this case, the device informs EdgeX that it will be using the device profile we created in [Creating your Device Profile](./Ch-GettingStartedSDK-C.md#creating-your-device-profile)

 ## Configuring your Device Service